stills from Currency (2017)

 Postcards for John Cage (2015) is a short experimental film shot around my home and the nearby beach.
 It plays with overlaying images and bringing different times/places into relationship.

-cast (2014) was part of my practice-led PhD, which included research into Tibetan Buddhist philosophy and embodied embryology as models of creative practice.
-The film explores, through dance and pedestrian movement, three aspects of being a human being in the world – how we circulate through and with our outer world as an ongoing creative path of generation and perception, our inner world and connection to the deepest ground of being, and the sheer pleasure of being a strong, capable, dancing, tactile, mobile body.
+cast (2014) explores how we circulate through and with our outer world as an ongoing creative path of generation and perception; our inner world and connection to the deepest ground of being; and the sheer pleasure of being a strong, capable, dancing, tactile, mobile body.
 Inspired by Dharma Arts practice, Miksang photography, and the pedestrian art movement going back to Marcel Duchamp, cast celebrates everyday beauty, ‘auspicious coincidence,’ and our potential for meaningful connection.

 Flooding in the Garden, Forest Collective Dance Film Event, Melbourne, 2014

 BMCA North American Conference, Skidmore College, New York, 2014